jieren123/Octo_project/README.md

 	 7 8 9 E     a s d f
 	 A 0 B F     z x c v
 ```

 - Control Flow

 The main control flow is if-then statement.
-The subroutine is between the loop and again.
 The player can press the letter W to up and lift his arms up, letter S to down and lay down his arms, letter A to left and change his face to left and letter D and change his face to right, also moving by 2 pixels.
+Create a basic main loop and the subroutine is to execute movement.
+When again is encountered, Chip8 will skip back to the matchong loop and resume from that point.
 (Example of Free Dancing)
 ```
 : main